open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 Pros:
 - No transformer needed for `FluxCD`s consumers Helm- and Kustomize-Controller
 - Control-loop for `OCIRepository` is already implemented
+- `OCIRepository` is an integration point with Flux and Argo

 Cons:
 - Integrating FluxCDs `source-controller` would be a hard dependency on that repository.
 It would be mandatory